Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Numerical experiments

-To test this point, we present an experiment comparing the MLR algorithm (MLR-learning), the TLR algorithm (TLR-learning), and $Q$-learning in four standard RL scenarios \cite{brockman2016openai} \cite{Goddard2021}: \begin{itemize} \item The pendulum problem, that tries to keep a pendulum pointing upwards, and consists of $D_\ccalS=2$ state dimensions and $D_\ccalA=1$ action dimension. \item The cartpole problem, that again tries to keep a pendulum under control, but this time with the pendulum placed in a cart that moves horizontally.
-The problem consists of $D_\ccalS=4$ state dimensions and $D_\ccalA=1$ action dimension. \item The mountain car problem, where a car tries to reach the top of a hill, and consists of $D_\ccalS=2$ state dimensions and $D_\ccalA=1$ action dimension. \item The Goddard-rocket problem, that tries to get a rocket as high as possible controlling the amount of fuel burned during the take-off.
-The problem consists of $D_\ccalS=3$ state dimensions and one $D_\ccalA=1$ dimension. \end{itemize} Our implementation relies heavily on the toolkit OpenAI Gym \cite{brockman2016openai} \cite{Goddard2021}, with the exact details being provided in \cite{Rozada2021}.
+To test this point, we present an experiment comparing the MLR algorithm (MLR-learning), the TLR algorithm (TLR-learning), $Q$-learning, deep $Q$-learning\footnote{DQN is arguably the state-of-the-art algorithm in value-based RL.
+Succinctly, DQN considers Neural Networks (NNs) to map the states into the $Q$-values of the actions, with the training of the NNs being carried out offline.
+Specifically, DQN stores the trajectories in an Experience Replay (ER) buffer \cite{mnih2013playing} to then sample from the buffer state-action-reward triplets to train.
+For the DQN simulations in this paper, we use a uniform ER buffer in all scenarios, except for the mountain car problem, where we used a Prioritized ER buffer \cite{schaul2015prioritized} so that we could deal with sparse rewards in a more efficient manner.} (DQN) \cite{mnih2013playing}, and structured value-based RL (SV-RL) \cite{yang2019harnessing}, which is a variant of DQN that solves a (low-rank) matrix factorization problem in each time-step to estimate the TD targets.
+DQN and SV-RL can handle continuous state spaces, hence these setups do not require the state space to be discretized.
+Furthermore, the hyper-parameters of DQN and SV-RL have been adjusted to use the most compact (simplest) architectures able to solve the proposed tasks.
+We tested the algorithms in 4 standard RL problems \cite{brockman2016openai}--\cite{Goddard2021}: \begin{itemize} \item The pendulum problem tries to keep a pendulum pointing upwards and consists of $D_\ccalS=2$ state dimensions and $D_\ccalA=1$ action dimension.
+The reward function weights the position of the pendulum and the torque developed to control it.
+The original implementation has been modified to increment the weight of the torque in the reward function, stressing the relevance of balancing the pendulum with the lowest possible control action, and thus making the problem harder. \item The cartpole problem again tries to keep a pendulum under control, but this time with the pendulum placed in a cart that moves horizontally.
+The problem consists of $D_\ccalS=4$ state dimensions and $D_\ccalA=1$ action dimension.
+The original problem has a discrete (binary) action space.
+We have modified it to be continuous to allow a richer variety of policies.
+Originally, the reward function is $+1$ for every time step that the pendulum is pointing upwards.
+However, this does not reflect the importance of selecting the appropriate control action in a continuous action-space setup.
+We have modified it to weigh the position of the pole and the magnitude of the control action.
+Controlling the pole by developing low horizontal forces is required to succeed in the problem. \item The mountain car problem, where a car tries to reach the top of a hill, and consists of $D_\ccalS=2$ state dimensions and $D_\ccalA=1$ action dimension. \item The Goddard-rocket problem tries to get a rocket as high as possible controlling the amount of fuel burned during the take-off.
+The problem consists of $D_\ccalS=3$ state dimensions and one $D_\ccalA=1$ dimension. \end{itemize} Our implementations use the toolkit OpenAI~Gym \cite{brockman2016openai}, \cite{Goddard2021}, with the full implementation details being provided in \cite{Rozada2023}.